Sep. 7, 2013 at 6:58 AM ET

 Everyone knows that fall is harvest time, and that goes for hops as well — over 90 percent of the world’s supply is harvested between the beginning of September and the end of October.
 While most of these hops are destined to be dried and frozen, a growing number of brewers are taking them fresh from the fields and crafting harvest ales, which capture the essence of these flavorful little flowers while they’re still brimming with tasty resin.

-Sierra Nevada saw their local barley crop fail this year, scuttling production of their well know Estate Homegrown Wet Hop Ale.
-Undaunted, they’ve created Sierra Nevada DevESTATEtion Black IPA, a 6.7 percent ABV ale which uses fresh local hops, along with organic malts from the Northwest.
+Sierra Nevada saw their local barley crop fail last year, scuttling production of their well know Estate Homegrown Wet Hop Ale.
+Undaunted, they created Sierra Nevada DevESTATEtion Black IPA, a 6.7 percent ABV ale which uses fresh local hops, along with organic malts from the Northwest.
 Expect a mildly roasted malt profile to serve as the earthy backdrop upon which the lush and citrusy hops will work their aromatic magic.

 Whether you explore Oktoberfests, pumpkin beers or ever-changing harvest ales, it’s nice to know that fall can still be a season bursting with possibilities, long after your school days are over.
 And who knows — maybe you’ll run into that old flame from homeroom singing along to “Ein Prosit” in a beer tent somewhere.